CELTA, TEFL or TESOL?

 No, Spanish is not a course requirement.
 In fact, our TEFL course requires that you speak only English while giving your practice lessons to ensure a feeling of immersion for the students and to increase their overall exposure to English.
 If you do speak Spanish, it is a valuable skill in the classroom because it allows you to understand and anticipate your students’ mistakes.

-I am already certified, will you help me find a job?
+I am already qualified, will you help me find a job?

-If you are looking to develop your skills, keep an eye out for our speciality courses.
+If you are looking to develop your skills, keep an eye out for our Teacher Development and TEFL Refresher courses.

 Where can I teach with my TESOL certificate?